scw248/Headlines-Today/README.md

 # HeadlinesToday

-This gem will allow it's users to see today's news headlines from NPR's website, and they can select to view more about a chosen story, can list headlines again, or exit the program.  #NOFAKENEWS
+This gem will allow it's users to see today's news headlines from Reuters' website, and they can select to view more about a chosen story, can list headlines again, or exit the program.  #NOFAKENEWS

 ## Installation